• Skip to primary navigation

 That’s everything!
 If you'd like, you can give them a quick squeeze of lime juice and sprinkling of fresh cilantro.
 Our mango habanero hot wings are ready to devour.

 Note: I outlined the process for baking wings because it’s the most popular preparation method for home cooks.
-That said, you can also air fry, deep fry or grill these wings.
+That said, you can also make smoked wings, air fry wings, deep fried wings or grilled wings.

 Serving Ideas